 support my child will receive?
 Most of our interventions have targeted entry levels based on pupil curriculum levels.
 However, if we feel a pupil may benefit we may put them forward for a particular intervention.
 We aim to ensure that we do not deliver numerous interventions at the same time as this may be disruptive for the pupil and affects our opportunities to measure whether an intervention is successful.
 All of our interventions are time bonded and regularly reviewed to see if they are appropriate and/or effective for individual pupils.
 13 How are parents involved in the school?
 How can I be involved?
 We welcome involvement from parents as we feel it benefits their child's education.
 We aim to work with our parents to support their child's learning at home and are happy to help and support in any way we can.
 Parents can arrange to come along to our training sessions run by our home/school link worker or may wish to volunteer in school.
-Every class has 2 parent representatives who will keep other parents informed of any opportunities to support the school.
 Our school website and monthly newsletters provide information to parents about how they can support their child's learning and be involved in school events.
 Parents may wish to find out about opportunities to be a school parent governor.
-14 Who can I contact for further information Our school office will be able to answer any queries or to pass on any comments or concerns to the appropriate staff members: For any further information you may wish to contact one of the following: Mrs Amanda Merritt Head teacher Mrs Chris Cornish - Chair of Governors Mrs Della Sullivan SENCO Mrs Linda Daniell Reading Recovery Teacher Mrs Maniza Hussain Home School Link Worker
+Parents are invited to upload information on Tapestry or Seesaw in Foundation Stage and KS1.
+Each class has an email address where parents cam communicate with the class teacher.
+14 Who can I contact for further information Our school office will be able to answer any queries or to pass on any comments or concerns to the appropriate staff members: For any further information you may wish to contact one of the following: Mrs Amanda Merritt - Head teacher Mrs Chris Cornish - Chair of Governors Mrs Della Sullivan - Assistant Headteacher / Inclusion Leader Mrs Maniza Hussain - Home School Link Worker